 Yesterday we talked about the daily struggle some of us have in picking out what to wear.
 I always gravitate to my favorite sweater or my favorite jeans and I have to remind myself that just because it’s clean again doesn’t mean I should wear it twice in one week.
-Do you have a favorite sweatshirt or favorite shoes you like to wear?
 Paul ends chapter 3 by talking about favorites.

 But if you do what is wrong, you will be paid back for the wrong you have done.
 For God has no favorites. – Colossians 3:25

 Wait.
-I don’t have an automatic “in” with God?
+I don’t have an automatic “in” with God.
 But I am a pastor’s wife, a pastor’s daughter, a good girl, a nice person.
-Hey, I’m the CEO of an amazing ministry that is daily changing lives!
-But Paul was pretty clear.
+Paul was pretty clear.
 God does not play favorites.
 He loves ALL of us and He loves us enough to require us to devote our lives fully to Him.
 He wants ALL of us ALL the time in ALL that we say and ALL that we do.

 Devote yourselves to prayer with an alert mind and a thankful heart. – Colossians 4:2

 Paul is instructing the believers to not only take time to pray but to DEVOTE themselves to prayer.
 That is a much stronger word and I have to ask myself if I am truly devoted to prayer.
 Will it take top priority in my day?

 Then Paul adds to pray with a thankful heart.
 Oh how I love to thank God, to stop and consider all I have to be thankful for and praise Him for the many blessings He gives me every day.
 This is an element to my prayers that I not only NEED to add, I WANT to add.
 When I come to God with a thankful heart, it affects my attitude toward everything else.